'Slow' roll-out of median barrier despite reducing head-on deaths by half

 Since then, two people have been killed and one seriously injured, compared to three deaths and seven serious injuries in the seven years prior.

-Road safety expert Fergus Tate - a former national manager at the Transport Agency, now working at Opus Consultancy - said that barriers have virtually eliminated head on collisions along the Coast Road in Kāpiti and Rangiriri in Waikato.
+Road safety expert Fergus Tate - a former national manager at the Transport Agency, now working at Opus Consultants - said that barriers have virtually eliminated head on collisions along the coast road in Kāpiti and Rangiriri in Waikato.

 "Median barriers are very, very effective and for years we've been moaning about only having a four inch paint line separating opposing vehicle streams."